christroutner/escrow-script/README.md

 This is a sandbox repository of JavaScript code.
 I'm using it to explore the implementation of a Bitcoin Script in Bitcoin Cash (BCH).
 I'm trying to implement the double-blind escrow Script that was used by local.bitcoin.com.

+## P2PKH
+A P2PKH is the simplest, most common type of transaction.
+I decided to start with this transaction first, as a way to learn the tooling and functions needed to build a transaction with libauth.

+## Reference Data
 Original data from Sam:
 - [Sam's video walkthrough](https://rumble.com/v27r0cq-localcryptosscript.html)
 - [Sam's source code](https://pastebin.mozilla.org/k03WgtEQ)